CasimirKaPazi/tikap/Phonology.md

 Orthography
 -----------

-Romanized orthography has two forms which differ in the way consonants are written.
+Romanized orthography has two forms.

-In it's basic form consonants are written as they are /p t k/ always as < p t k >, vowels as < i a >.
+Accurate spelling: In it's basic form consonants are written as they are /p t k/ always as < p t k >, vowels as < i a >.
 The basic form is always used when talking about unaltered roots. e.g. "tikap"

-The alternate form marks allophones.
+Colloquial spelling: This alternate form marks allophones.
 Voiceless [ɸ ʃ~s x] as < f s x > and voiced [β ɾ ɣ] as < v d g >.
-This is used in normal writing to differentiate words more easily. e.g. "tigaf"
-Vowels are < u o > after /p/, < i e > after /t/ and < î a > after /k/, < i a > anywhere else.
+Vowels are < u o > after /p/, < i e > after /t/ and < i a > after /k/ and anywhere else.
+This is used in every day writing to differentiate words more easily. e.g. "tigaf"

 Example:
-tikap atki tipai
+tikap atki tipai (accurate)
-sigaf askî sivoi
+sigaf aski sivoi (colloquial)
 [ʃiɣäɸ ɐskə ʃiβɔɨ]